mandiant/flare-floss/scripts/README.md

 # Usage
-#### To convert FLOSS output into scripts for tools:
+## Convert FLOSS output for use by other tools

-- Run FLOSS on the desired executable with the -j or --json argument to emit a JSON result and redirect it to a JSON file.
+- Run FLOSS on the desired executable with the `-j` or `--json` argument to emit a JSON result and redirect it to a JSON file.

     $ floss -j suspicious.exe > floss_results.json

-For Binary Ninja, IDA, Ghidra or Radare2,
+For Binary Ninja, IDA Pro, Ghidra or Radare2:
-- Run the script for your tool of choice by passing the result json as an argument and redirect the output to a Python(.py) file.
+- Run the script for your tool of choice by passing the result json file as an argument and redirect the output to a Python (.py) file.

 Ghidra Example:

     $ python render-ghidra-import-script.py floss_results.json > apply_floss.py

-- Run the new python file apply_floss.py in the tool you made it for.
+- Run the Python script `apply_floss.py` using the desired tool.

-For x64dbg,
+For x64dbg:
-- Instead of a python file, redirect the output to a .json file.
+- Instead of a Python file, redirect the output to a .json file.

     $ python render-x64dbg-database.py floss-results.json > database.json

-- Open the JSON file database.json in x64dbg.
+- Open the JSON file `database.json` in x64dbg.

 #### To run the IDA plugin: